symfony/symfony-docs/cookbook/form/data_transformers.rst

 controller, but what if you want to use this specific form in different places?

 Say you have a one-to-one relation of Task to Issue, e.g. a Task optionally has an issue linked to it.
-Adding a listbox with all possible tags can eventually lead to a really long listbox in which it is impossible to find something.
+Adding a listbox with all possible issues can eventually lead to a really long listbox in which it is impossible to find something.
 You'll rather want to add a textbox, in which the user can simply enter the number of the issue.
 In the controller you can convert this issue number to an actual task, and eventually add errors to the form if it was not found, but of course this is not really clean.

 It would be better if this issue was automatically looked up and converted to an Issue object, for use in your action.
-This is where Data Transformers come into play:
+This is where Data Transformers come into play.

 First, create a custom form type which has a Data Transformer attached to it, which returns the Issue by number: the issue selector type.
 Eventually this will simply be